Skip to Main Content

 Why should you get the U.S. Bank Visa Platinum?

-The U.S. Bank Visa Platinum Card is worth it if you’re interested in both paying off a large purchase and wiping out existing credit card debt (for a comparably smaller balance transfer fee).
+The U.S. Bank Visa Platinum Card is worth it if you’re interested in both paying off a large purchase and wiping out existing credit card debt.
+Some additional reasons to choose the card include the following:

 Additional benefits